 In this video, I wanted to go through the number one mistake when training the core.

 The Number One Mistake When Training the Core

 I will get Andrea to demonstrate.

-Andrea is going through a plank sequence.
-A lot of people forget that the core is three dimensional and you need to train things in 3 dimensions.
-So if you just do a front plank or if you just do a side plank, you are really missing a lot when it comes to training the core and exposing the core to greater injury and slowing down the recovery of injury.
-It can also affect the strength that you get in there and also affect any type of weight loss you want in that area.
+Go through a plank sequence.
+A lot of people forget that the core is three dimensional, and you need to train in 3 dimensions.
+So if you just do a front plank or side plank, you are really missing a lot when it comes to training your core, and therefore exposing your core to greater injury and slowing down the recovery of injury.
+It can also affect the strength that build and any type of weight loss you want in that area.

 The front plank is an excellent exercise.
-You are coming up and then your heels, knees, hips, shoulders and head are in good alignment and you are in tight throughout your whole body.
-This helps working the core in the front direction.
+Raise up until your heels, knees, hips, shoulders and head are in good alignment and you are tight throughout your whole body.
+This helps work your core in the front direction.

 Another great exercise is called the side plank.
 This helps challenge your core from the side.

-Now, it is important to combine those two because when you move from a front plank, to side plank back to your front plank, back to the side plank, you are working that core throughout those movements.
-You are targeting the core from the front and from the side.
-But when you are transitioning between them, you are working on the core throughout that whole movement which is what you need to train and challenge the core in three dimensions.
+It is important to combine those two exercises.
+When you move from a front plank, to side plank, back to your front plank, back to the side plank, you are working your core.
+You are targeting your core from the front and from the side.
+When you are transitioning between these exercises, you are working on the core throughout the whole movement, which is what you need to train and challenge the core in three dimensions.